Overlaid Tessellations

 Here is an example.

 The following tessellation of the dodecagram has a different symmetry pattern.
-Only the square and greek cross tessellations have the same symmetry, although there are different tessellations for the dodecagon, dodecagram and domino that can be used.
+Only the square and greek cross tessellations have the same symmetry, although there are different tessellations for the dodecagon and octagram that can be used.

 In the previous overlays the dots of the two tessellation must have the same orientation but need not be aligned.
 (Normally they are as it results in more symmetric dissections).
 But now the dots must be aligned.
 Overlaying with squares gives the following:

-So far all our tessellations have had square symmetry.
-The following two have hexagonal symmetry.
+So far all our tessellations have had square based tiling.
+The following two have hexagonal based tiling.

 Here is the hexagon tessellation:

-And here are two tessellations of the enneagram {9/3}.
+And here are two tessellations of the {9/3} enneagram.
 The second one turns over two pieces in order to save a piece.